 I also added oyster mushrooms.
 I thought that its more neutral flavor would go well with the cha soba and miso sauce.

-- about 100 g. of pork shoulder (must have some fat), thinly sliced and sprinkled lightly with salt and pepper
+- 100 grams pork shoulder (must have some fat), thinly sliced and sprinkled lightly with salt and pepper

-- 100 g. of oyster mushrooms, cut into halves or quarters
+- 100 grams oyster mushrooms cut into halves or quarters

-- 1 heaping tbsp. of miso paste dissolved in ¼ c. of hot water
+- 1 heaping tablespoon miso paste dissolved in 1/4 cup of hot water